sg893052/sonic-buildimage/system/in-memory-logging.md

 # 1 Feature Overview

 SONiC is an open-source network operating system based on Debian Linux, integrated with various opensource applications.
 Each SONiC application generates logs with different log level for the events that are occurring on the system.
 Capturing and storing the logs from all the applications into persistent storage is essential for debugging the system events.
-In order to maintain the persistence of log information, every log message needs to be written into the disk log file.
-The continuous write of log into disk reduces the lifetime of the disk and also affect the performance of the logger.
+In order to maintain the persistence of log information, every log message needs to be written into the SSD disk log file.
+The continuous write of log into SSD disk reduces the lifetime of the SSD disk and also affect the performance of the logger.

-In order to improve the performance of the logger and increase the life of disk, the logs are divided into debug and non-debug logs.
-The debug Logs are called in-memory logging which will be stored into non-persistent storage called ram memory or in-memory and periodically saved them into persistent storage.
+In order to improve the performance of the logger and increase the life of SSD disk, the logs are divided into debug and non-debug logs.
+In this HLD the debug logs are moved to a RAM-based in-memory logging store, which is periodically saved into persistent storage.
 All the non-debug logs are stored directly into persistent storage(Like Disk).
 The division of debug and non-debug log improves the life of disk as well as the performance of the logger because the log generation rate of debug log is very high compare to non-debug logs.
-In-memory logging feature allows the application to log both debug and non-debug messages through a unified Syslog interface which reduces the amount code change required on the application side.
+In-memory logging feature allows the application to log both debug and non-debug messages through a unified Syslog interface.
+This ensures applications can continue to use existing syslog APIs with Debug severity for in-memory logs.

 ## 1.1 Requirements

 ### 1.1.1 Functional Requirements

-- It should provide a unified interface to all the SONiC applications with a different programming language to log the information so that the minimal code change is required from the application side.
+- It should provide a unified interface to all the SONiC applications with a different programming languages to log the information so that the client code change is not required.
 - It should leverage the existing Syslog as a unified interface for the application to log both debug and non-debug information.
 - The separation of debug and non-debug logs should be based on the Log Level.
 - All the non-debug logs should be stored into persistent disk directly and stored logs should be rotated by log rotate periodically.
-- All the debug logs should be stored into in-memory first and then saved into the disk and rotated by logrotate periodically.
+- All the debug logs should be stored into in-memory first and then saved into the disk and rotated by log rotate periodically.
 - All the in-memory logs should be saved into the disk when cold/fast/warm command is issued.
 - In case of kernel crash, all the in-memory logs should be saved into the disk as part of kdump collection.
 - During the techsupport data collection, it should include both debug and non-debug logs.
 - Klish/Click CLI should be provided to dump and filter the logs from both debug and non debugs logs.
 - It should provide offline tools to show/filter the logs from both debug and non-debug logs.
+- Existing syslog bebaviour(over-the-network to syslog server, user interface and persistance) for non-debug log should not affected.

 ### 1.1.2 Configuration and Management Requirements
 - Klish/Click CLI is added to dump and filter the logs from both debug and non debugs logs.